Automation

 • Refreshing the browser on file change

-Frontend dependencies should be managed with a package management tool, the most widely advocated being NPM with Browserify (though other options are available, in certain circumstances).
+Frontend dependencies should be managed with a package management tool, the most widely advocated being NPMarrow-up-right with Browserifyarrow-up-right (though other optionsarrow-up-right are available, in certain circumstances).

 Backend